Security-Onion-Solutions/securityonion-docs/TeamMembers.rst

 ------------------

-If you find that some information on our wiki is incorrect or lacking, please feel free to write new documentation and submit via the mailing list.
-We'll post it to the wiki and give you credit.
+If you find that some information on our wiki is incorrect or lacking, please feel free to submit Pull Requests via Github!

 Core Development
 ----------------